 1) The body was never recovered+.

 THANK YOU to Rosie♥Mooch for the addition of the photo of the SS Carl D. Bradley, the Queen of the Lakes.
 Her generous and kind assistance in the remembrance of our merchant sailors will always be remembered.

-Copyright © 2012 by Mary L. Sterling: All personal materials and data contained herein are not to be copied or down loaded for commercial purposes of duplication, distribution, or publishing without the express written permission of the owner.
-Information contained on this memorial is provided free for the purpose of aiding individuals doing genealogical research, historical research, and to preserve history.
+Copyright © 2012 by Mary L. Sterling All personal materials, images, and data contained herein are not to be copied or down loaded for commercial purposes of duplication, distribution, or publishing without the express written permission of the owner.
+Information contained on this memorial is provided free for the purpose of aiding individuals doing genealogical research and to preserve family history.

 ALL RIGHTS RESERVED

 Specifically: Shipwreck off of Gull Island in Lake Michigan